Skip to content

 API Reference

-getAuthenticatedRecord(aid, filter, expiry, shardKey)
+getAuthenticatedRecord(aid, filter, expiry, shardKey, accessId)

 Authenticates and retrieves a record with additional utility functions.